okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 You can generate a CSR and receive the response in either JSON or [PKCS#10](https://tools.ietf.org/html/rfc2986) format.

-The following request generates a CSR in JSON format to use with Outbound SAML apps.
+Use one of the following requests to generate a CSR in JSON format to use with Outbound SAML apps:

 * For Inbound SAML, change the POST statement to `POST /api/v1/idps/yourIdPID/credentials/csrs/`.